training-up/grassroots-summit-2015/people.md

     Python-related, as I attended Hackbright Academy (they teach Python to women, but are for-profit) and know a guy on the DSF board.
+* Cindee Madison (board of NumFOCUS): interested in helping organize
 * Jessica Kerr: interested
 * Joan Touzet: interested

 ----------------------------------------

 * Sloan Foundation
-  * Josh Greenberg thinks he can help
+  * Josh Greenberg can kick in $10K once we have someone who can catch it
 * Moore Foundation
   * Mailed Chris Mentzel
 * Arnold Foundation
   * Mailed Stuart Buck
+  * Laura Buck came through with $5K
 * Red Hat
   * Nick Coghlan has introduced us to Mike Paquin about sponsorship
   * Leslie Hawthorn is interested